metarank/metarank/doc/quickstart/quickstart.md

 ## Sending visitor feedback

-Metarank expects to receive impression events (what was displayed to the visitor) and interaction events (what the visitor did after seeing the listing).
+Metarank expects to receive ranking events (what was displayed to the visitor) and interaction events (what the visitor did after seeing the listing).

-Impression event contains only the items that were displayed to the user, so if your response is paginated, impression event will indicate only items from the current page.
+Ranking event contains only the items that were displayed to the user, so if your response is paginated, ranking event will indicate only items from the current page.

-In our case, the impression event is a set of top 12 movies from the previous `/rank` request, starting with `Terminator 2` and ending with `MIIB`:
+In our case, the ranking event is a set of top 12 movies from the previous `/rank` request, starting with `Terminator 2` and ending with `MIIB`:
 ```bash
 curl http://localhost:8080/feedback -d '{